NOAA-EMC/global-workflow/docs/source/clone.rst

 Workflow
 ********

 There are several ways to clone repositories from GitHub.
 Below we describe how to clone the global-workflow using the `https` methods.
+(Note the use of `--recursive` to clone submodules of `global-workflow`)

 ::